 UML use case diagrams are a quite adequate tool to describe user requirements at a first high-level of abstraction.
 These diagrams constitute a suitable means for delimiting the system boundaries, for identifying the functionalities that should be provided by the system, and for affecting external actors with specific use case functionalities.
-Additionally, brief textual descriptions may be provided in natural language for each use cases.
+Additionally, brief textual descriptions may be provided in natural language for each use case.
 These diagrams are normally constructed by the developers in a tentative to document the elicited requirements.
 Stakeholders can read and use these diagrams to recognize the main functional areas of the system to be designed.

 General functionalities of the uPAIN system are inscribed in the UML use case diagram depicted in Fig. 1.
-A set of additional use case diagrams have been constructed to refine some of the use cases existent in Fig. 1.
-The corresponding textual descriptions have also been obtained.

-Fig. 1.
-UML use case diagram for the uPAIN system.
+Fig. 2 UML use case diagram detailing the use case {U0.1} Bolus Request